girlsintechswitzerland/resources/knowledge-sharing/README.md

 #### Slides

 - [Unconscious bias](comingsoon) - A presentation about different biases and how they play out in the workplace.
+Coming soon...

 #### Fact Sheets
 - Report: “Women in the Workplace: State of the Pipeline 2022” (Lean In, [link](https://leanin.org/women-in-the-workplace/2022))